-Feeling like a bit of comfort food on a cold night, we wanted to try something we’d never made before.
+From the authors: Feeling like a bit of comfort food on a cold night, we wanted to try something we’d never made before.
 On a lonely, forgotten page in an otherwise trusted, gourmet veggie cookbook, we found our inspiration: baked beans.
 How obvious!

-- 3 tbsp brown sugar
+3tablespoonsof brown sugar

-- 1.5 tbsp white wine vinegar
+1 ½tablespoonsof white wine vinegar

 1teaspoonof soy sauce

 Salt and pepperto taste

 Prepare for awesomeness.

 Add in the chili powder and cayenne (if you are using it) and cook for a few minutes.
-Add the tomato puree, brown sugar, molasses, white wine vinegar, and soy sauce and bring to a low boil.
+Add the tomato puree, brown sugar, molasses, white wine vinegar, and soy sauce, and bring to a low boil.
 Once boiling, add salt and black pepper to taste.